 What are the Benefits of Dredging?

-Dredging provides numerous benefits for shipping and construction.
-These benefits are:
+Dredging provides numerous benefits for shipping, construction, and other projects.
+The advantages of dredging are:

 - Widening and Deepening: Dredging can be a critical process for the commercial shipping industry.
 Removing sediment can maintain the appropriate width and depth for enabling the safe, unobstructed passage of cargo vessels carrying oil, raw materials, and other essential commodities.